taheeraahmed/taheeraahmed/README.md

 </p>

 ![just-a-line](https://github.com/taheeraahmed/taheeraahmed/blob/main/pastel-pink-blue-glittery-background.jpg?raw=true)

-Hi there, I'm Taheera (pronounced Tahira) and I'm on my 5th year of Computer Science and 3rd year of Electrical engineering at the Norwegian University of Science and Technology.
-I'm finished with both of my degrees in 2024, I really can't waaait!!
-I manily use Github for school projects, but also for my own projects.
+💚 Currently on 5th year Computer Science student
+🐍 Studying in Norway at the Norwegian University of Science and Technology 🌿 Learning Go at the moment
+🌱 Done with a BSc. in Electrical Engineering
+🥝 Use Github for school projects, voluntary work at Samfundet and my own projects

 ![Top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=taheeraahmed&hide=jupyter%20notebook&show_icons=true&theme=radical/)